 The remaining carbon budget for limiting warming to 1.5°C is small, and subject to considerable uncertainties.
 What is clear, however, is that continuing CO2 emissions further deplete the carbon budget and that very stringent mitigation is required to stay within it.

-While being key in the long term, the carbon budget alone is not sufficient to determine the near-term warming trajectory, and all greenhouse gases and climate forcers need to be considered.
-Furthermore, condensed messages like ‘we have 10 years left of carbon budget’ are scientifically problematic as irreducible uncertainties in carbon budget assessments do not provide the basis for such definitive statements.
+While being key in the long term, the carbon budget alone is not sufficient to determine the near-term warming trajectory.
+All greenhouse gases and climate forcers need to be considered.
+Furthermore, condensed messages like ‘we have 10 years left of the carbon budget’ are scientifically problematic as irreducible uncertainties in carbon budget assessments do not provide the basis for such definitive statements.

 The carbon budget is based on the finding that global temperature increase scales in an approximately linear way with CO2 emissions over time.
 This allows us to derive the remaining CO2 budget until a certain amount of warming would be reached.